autodesk-platform-services/aps-aecdm-tutorial/Prerequisites and GraphQL/index.md

 Before jumping into action, you need to fulfill a few (but essential) prerequisites to follow along with this tutorial. **The steps need to be fulfilled in sequence for you to be able to follow this tutorial (only move to the next step after completing the previous one)**:

-1. Firstly, you will need an ACC account from the **AMER region**.
-The AEC Data Model API works based on Revit 2024 designs hosted on ACC hubs in the **AMER region** , so it is **required**.
+1. Firstly, you will need an ACC account from the **AMER or EMEA region**.
+The AEC Data Model API works based on Revit 2024+ designs hosted on ACC hubs in the **AMER and EMEA regions** , so it is **required**.
 Although the scope of this tutorial is just reading data, we recommend that you create a separate project for testing the AEC Data Model API.
-If you don't have access to an **AMER ACC hub**, you can find options for getting a test account on [this blog](https://fieldofviewblog.wordpress.com/2017/08/31/bim-360-acc-account-for-development/). **Make sure you now have access to an ACC hub in the AMER region and only then proceed to the next prerequisite.**
+If you don't have access to an **AMER or EMEA ACC hub**, you can find options for getting a test account on [this blog](https://fieldofviewblog.wordpress.com/2017/08/31/bim-360-acc-account-for-development/).

+**Make sure you now have access to an ACC hub in the AMER or EMEA region and only then proceed to the next prerequisite.**

-2. Once you get access to your hub, you'll need to enable it to generate AEC Designs from uploaded Revit 2024 files.
-To make this possible, **the account owner** of the ACC hub you're interested in using needs to [join the AEC Data Model API beta](https://feedback.autodesk.com/key/AECDataModelPublicBeta). **We recommend doing this as soon as possible as this process might take up to three business days and after that, there are still prerequisites to be fulfilled before the bootcamp.
-So, please reach out to your ACC hub owner and ask him/her to [join the AEC Data Model API beta](https://feedback.autodesk.com/key/AECDataModelPublicBeta) as soon as possible!** After your ACC account gets enabled, every time you upload a new Revit 2024 file to your hub, it will generate one equivalent AEC Design.
-This only works against files uploaded **after your hub is allow listed**.
-Please, reach out to us in case it takes longer than expected.
+2. Once you get access to your hub, you'll need to enable it to generate AEC Designs from uploaded Revit 2024+ files.
+To make this possible, one **account admin** of the ACC hub you're interested in using needs to [Click the Activate button to enable the AEC Data Model capabilities for your account](https://aps.autodesk.com/en/docs/aecdatamodel/v1/developers_guide/onboarding/). **We recommend doing this as soon as possible.
+There are still prerequisites to be fulfilled before the bootcamp.
+So, please reach out to your ACC hub admin and ask him/her to [Click the Activate button](https://aps.autodesk.com/en/docs/aecdatamodel/v1/developers_guide/onboarding/).** After your ACC account gets enabled, every time you upload a new Revit 2024+ file to your hub, it will generate one equivalent ElementGroup.
+This only works against files uploaded **after your hub is enabled**.
+Please, reach out to us in case you have any trouble with that.
 The process works just like in the diagram below:

    ![translation diagram](../assets/images/translationdiagram.png)

 3. With the first two steps covered, it's time to make our design data ready to use with the AEC Data Model API.
-For our tutorial, we prepared a subset of files that you can download [here](https://acc.autodesk.com/docs/share/projects/ddcecd34-68b7-41af-ad65-2ce571186c6c/files?shareId=f9b940e2-12b2-4617-9a87-630451008498).
-You just need to download the .zip file, unzip it, and then upload the Revit files to your account **at least one week before the tutorial date**.
-We are asking this because the translation process can take some time and if everyone uploads all their files without enough time, some designs may not get translated in time.
-If your account is allow listed, please go ahead, **[download the files](https://acc.autodesk.com/docs/share/projects/ddcecd34-68b7-41af-ad65-2ce571186c6c/files?shareId=f9b940e2-12b2-4617-9a87-630451008498), and upload them to a known project in your ACC AMER account** as soon as possible.
+For our tutorial, we prepared a subset of files that you can download [here](https://acc.autodesk.com/docs/share/projects/ddcecd34-68b7-41af-ad65-2ce571186c6c/files?shareGroupId=1b10a513-3ba9-4296-9c53-a0d33c7c3f3b).
+You just need to download the .zip file, unzip it, and then upload the Revit files to your account.
+If your account is active, please go ahead, **[download the files](https://acc.autodesk.com/docs/share/projects/ddcecd34-68b7-41af-ad65-2ce571186c6c/files?shareGroupId=1b10a513-3ba9-4296-9c53-a0d33c7c3f3b), and upload them to a known project in your ACC hub** as soon as possible.
 After that, you can move to our last prerequisite (we're almost done ;)).

 4. You'll also need to [provision access in your ACC hub](https://tutorials.autodesk.io/?check_logged_in=1#provision-access-in-other-products) to the client id `HKVjhUXySDGLGJimolxAgDdpoCuZLlql`.
 This is the client id of the APS app used by the [explorer](https://aecdatamodel-explorer.autodesk.io/) that we'll be using in this tutorial.